Promotion is the secret of the most successful small businesses.

 Use an outreach campaign to connect with Instagram influencers—whether they have a blog or not—and arrange sponsored posts.
 Look for Instagrammers with audiences that would like your product and ask them to feature your product in a photo.
 Make sure you have your own Instagram account set up so they can tag you.

-- The Beginner’s Guide to Influencer Marketing on Instagram
+- Find The Best Fit: Your Beginner’s Guide to Influencer Marketing in 2021

 - 6 Influencer Marketing Platforms for Partnering With Internet Famous Creators

 To grow your social following over time, it’s crucial to post content consistently.
 Studies suggest that audiences respond differently depending on your posting frequency, so make sure you test to figure out the best cadence for your brand.
 You can also compare your posting frequency and engagement rates to your competitors.

 On platforms like Instagram, you can post different types of content throughout the day. @kyliecosmetics publishes a mix of single image posts, Reels, and IGTV content.
 It shares a mix of product-related and user-generated content to keep followers interested and engaged.

 Numerous companies have looked into the optimal number of times to post on each channel, and it’s worth pointing out the potential appetite of users on each platform.
 But as consultant Jay Baer notes, your daily or weekly cadence is minutiae compared to having a marketing plan and a process to create genuinely compelling posts on a regular basis.
 There are no “neutral” reactions, so if it’s not good, don’t post it.